samestep/website/src/blog/random-access/index.md

 A bit noisier data for those smaller arrays!
 Looks like first-to-last order is actually only about half a nanosecond per element on this CPU.
 But even though this L3 cache is 32 MiB, random order starts to become slower when the floating-point array is bigger than 4 MiB; not sure why.
 The ratio here is starker here, ranging from four to about eight nanoseconds per element after divergence from the first-to-last curve.

-Just like the MacBook, there's a huge spike when there's to much to fit everything in RAM, but the interesting difference here is that random-order performance starts to degrade sharply even before reaching that point, while first-to-last order stays relatively stable.
+Just like the MacBook, there's a huge spike when there's too much to fit everything in RAM, but the interesting difference here is that random-order performance starts to degrade sharply even before reaching that point, while first-to-last order stays relatively stable.
 Even though I have 24 GiB of RAM, floating-point arrays over a gigabyte in size start to reach twenty or thirty nanoseconds per element.

 ## Memory mapping